Ha-Mundo/Cryptography-Concepts-Note/note.md

 # 1. Hash

-## The word hash actually has **culinary roots**.
+## The word hash actually has [culinary roots](https://softwareengineering.stackexchange.com/questions/108124/why-it-is-called-hash-table-or-hash-function-hash-doesnt-make-any-sense-t).
 It means to **chop and mix** and that perfectly describes what a hashing function does.
 It takes an input value of any length and outputs a fixed length value.
 Hashing algorithms, like SHA (Secure Hashing Algorithm), produce a random, unique, fixed-length string from a given input.
 They are often used to compare two values, like passwords, for equality.

 - The same input will always produce the same output.
 - Fast to compute, but computationally expensive to find the original input